Skyhawk172/PythonLOCI/README.md

 Note also that this script is somewhat custom built, especially when it comes to "finding" the files in the directory and/or determining the instrument/filter being used.
 The user might have to modify the code accordingly.

+The script outputs the LOCI contrast maps as Map_LOCI_runXX.fits.

+For comparison purposes, the script also produces contrast maps using the Classical Subtraction with a reference target.
+The outputs are labelled as Map_CLAS_runXX.fits.

 For more information: python ApplyLOCI.py --help